KrakenVVagon/thedebugginator/README.md

 ## Usage

-Please see train_debugginator.py and run_debugginator.py for some use examples. example.py will be created later
+Please see train_debugginator.py and run_debugginator.py for some use examples. example.py will be created later. train_debugginator.py is used for training an example model and saving it. run_debugginator.py is used for loading an example model and running it.

 To use a notebook version run